Are you an international student studying at Charles Sturt University?

 This happens even if you’re not the group leader.
 Just being part of a club or group shows that you’re motivated and can make things happen.
 For example, sports clubs help promote qualities that can be translated into a business environment, including leadership and teamwork.
 Social groups can help develop your public speaking skills and your ability to think on your feet, improving your inner confidence.

-It’s a great way to get involved in university life, make friends and get the most out of your CSU experience.
+It’s a great way to get involved in university life, make friends and get the most out of your Charles Sturt experience.

 Sounds good.
 So which social club can I join?